-1. An account holder grants an interest in intermediated securities, including a security interest or a limited interest other than a security interest, to another person so as to be effective against third parties if:
+1. Subject to Article 16, an account holder grants an interest in intermediated securities, including a security interest or a limited interest other than a security interest, to another person if:

-(a) the account holder enters into an agreement with or in favour of that person; and and no further step is necessary, or may be required by the non-Convention law, to render the interest effective against third parties.
+(a) the account holder enters into an agreement with or in favour of that person; and

-(b) one of the conditions specified in paragraph 2 applies and the relevant Contracting State has made a declaration in respect of that condition under paragraph 4,
+(b) one of the conditions specified in paragraph 3 applies and the relevant Contracting State has made a declaration in respect of that condition under paragraph 5.